amirhoseinZare/wallet/README.md

 - **Transaction Logging**: Record all transactions with details.
 - **Daily Totals**: Calculate and log the total amount of transactions processed each day.
 - **API Documentation**: Integrated Swagger for API documentation.

+## Test Coverage

+The project includes 100% test coverage to ensure that all features and functionalities are thoroughly tested and reliable.

 ## Prerequisites